-Our favorite resource to learn more about low cost index fund investing is the Stock Series at JLCollinsNH.com.
-This has become THE resource for the financial independence community and it is essential reading.
+Our favorite resource to learn more about low-cost index fund investing is the Stock Series at JLCollinsNH.com.
+This has become the resource for the financial independence community and it is essential reading.

 “An index fund is a type of mutual fund with a portfolio constructed to match or track the components of a market index, such as the Standard & Poor’s 500 Index (S&P 500).
 An index mutual fund is said to provide broad market exposure, low operating expenses and low portfolio turnover.”

 In the case of the S&P 500, you’re buying a tiny piece of all 500 companies in the S&P 500 index.
 So many people miss this fundamental point: You are not buying a piece of paper when you buy a stock or mutual fund, you are buying an ownership percentage of an actual company!

 We are trying to build by buying a piece of either the 500 biggest publicly traded companies in the US (S&P 500 Index) or essentially every publicly traded company in the US when you buy a Total Stock Market Index Fund (at publication of this article, the Vanguard Total Stock Market Index Fund has nearly 3,600 companies in the index).

-The Impact of Fees on Your Investment
+The Impact of Fees On Your Investment